 - Entities can request resubmissions, extensions and exemptions via the new solution.

-Read more about What will change at go-live.
+Read more about what will change at go live in the implementation plan.

 What will not change as a result of the new Data Collection Solution?